 Central concerns turn around understandings of the appropriate relationships between religious and public institutions.
 This applies especially in countries where constitutions or traditions emphasize the importance of distance (the United States and France are clear examples) or of synergy (several Islamic states, for example).
 In various settings this can translate into both institutional and individual unwillingness to engage with religious actors (and sometimes vice versa with secular actors).
 A related issue involves understandings of appropriate political roles of religious actors.
 If the view is that religious institutions are political actors or that religious involvement in policy is inappropriate, this can translate into unease at engagement in a wide spectrum of issues, for example health or education policy.
 Religious actors in practice are not infrequently seen in as highly politicized, with clear interests that include power, adherents, and financial benefit.
 And in many settings religious actors are seen as intrinsically conservative, essentially opposing changes that are associated with social and economic development.
 Various challenges follow from these issues, some legal, and some attitudinal.

-A recent analysis by scholar and public intellectual Michael Ignatieff illustrates the complex interplay of politics, religion, and economics in broad understandings of how religion relates to geopolitics and thus to development: “We fell prey to an illusion dear to the generation of 1914, that economics would prove stronger than politics and that global commerce would soften the rivalries of empire […] Until the hopes of the Arab Spring were dashed, the moderate, globalized middle classes in the region believed they had the power to marginalize the forces of sectarian fury.”
+An analysis by scholar and public intellectual Michael Ignatieff illustrates the complex interplay of politics, religion, and economics in broad understandings of how religion relates to geopolitics and thus to development: “We fell prey to an illusion dear to the generation of 1914, that economics would prove stronger than politics and that global commerce would soften the rivalries of empire […] Until the hopes of the Arab Spring were dashed, the moderate, globalized middle classes in the region believed they had the power to marginalize the forces of sectarian fury.”
 (Ignatieff 2017) In short, as scholar Peter Berger observed, the world is “ferociously religious” and that reality today is hard to ignore (Berger 2015).

 A second set of concerns relate to the perceived legitimacy and authority of religious actors to engage on development topics, notably where development is perceived as a technical, often purely economic domain.
 Lutheran World Federation leader Martin Junge, speaking at an interfaith gathering, addressed such challenges to religious engagement in blunt terms.
 As a religious leader he is asked, directly or otherwise, “Do you actually know what you are talking about?”
 Does he, as a theologian, a pastor, have any right to engage in a debate about economic issues?
 He responded that indeed he did.
 “The pastoral ministry of churches all over the world exposes us to realities of poverty and marginalization.
 We know and we serve the people and the populations who for reasons often totally beyond their control are sentenced to a life in abject poverty, or see themselves sliding inexorably down into vulnerability and exclusion.
 We know of entire generations migrating to other countries, or entire villages migrating to the cities.”